 The TrustZone technology provides a foundation for system-wide security.
 TrustZone technology is a software-controlled, hardware-enforced system for separating secure and non-secure AXI transactions.
-Masters are assigned a security profile that is either statically controlled (always secure or always non-secure), or dynamically controlled using a configuration register.
+Processors and DMA units are assigned a security profile that is either statically controlled (always secure or always non-secure), or dynamically controlled using a configuration register.
 Similarly, software processes are assigned a secure or non-secure state.

 A non-secure application can only access non-secure system resources, whereas, a secure application can see all resources.
 Resource access is extended to bus accesses using the non-secure, NS flag, which is mapped to the AxPROT signal in the AXI protocol.
 Any part of the system can be designed to be part of the secure world including debug, peripherals, interrupts, and memory.
 By creating a secure subsystem, assets can be protected from software and hardware attacks.